Grant Notley: Early life

-Notley was born in Didsbury, Alberta, the son of Francis (Grant) and James Walter Notley, who were farmers.
+Notley was born in Didsbury, Alberta, the son of Frances (Grant) and James Walter Notley, who were farmers.
 He graduated from the University of Alberta in 1960 with a history degree.
 After having been involved with the Alberta New Democratic Party in campus politics, he became the party's provincial secretary in 1962.

 Political career

-Notley ran for a seat to the Alberta Legislature for the first time in the 1963 as a candidate for the Alberta NDP.
-He was easily defeated, finishing last in the four-way race losing to incumbent Edgar Gerhart.
+Notley ran for a seat to the Alberta Legislature for the first time in the 1963 Alberta general election as a candidate for the Alberta NDP.
+He was defeated, finishing last in the four-way race losing to incumbent Edgar Gerhart.

-He also ran 1967 provincial elections, and in a 1969 by-election.
+He also ran in the 1967 provincial election and in a 1969 by-election.

 Notley was elected leader of the Alberta NDP in 1968.

-Notley ran in the 1971 provincial election, he won a seat in the Legislative Assembly of Alberta in the electoral district of Spirit River-Fairview defeating incumbent Adolph Fimrite.
+Notley ran in the 1971 provincial election, winning a seat in the Legislative Assembly of Alberta in the electoral district of Spirit River-Fairview defeating incumbent Social Credit MLA Adolph Fimrite.
 He served as the Member of the Legislative Assembly (MLA) for Spirit River-Fairview, and was, for eleven years, the sole NDP MLA in the provincial legislature.

-In the 1982 provincial election, he was joined by a second NDP MLA, Ray Martin, and the NDP was named the Official Opposition.
+In the 1982 provincial election, he was joined by a second NDP MLA, Ray Martin, and the NDP was named the Official Opposition, as Notley, Martin and two independents were the only non-Progressive Conservative MLAs elected.

-Notley spent his political career energetically building the social democratic NDP into a potent force in one of Canada's most conservative provinces.

-Canadian psychologist Jordan Peterson worked for Notley and his wife from around 1976 to 1980.